-The program brought together expert trainers and coaches from 18F, the Presidential Innovation Fellows, and the U.S. Digital Service (the first-ever such cross-organizational collaboration) who worked with agencies to assemble their teams and build up their expertise through a variety of development techniques, including classroom training, hands-on learning (involving real-world acquisitions), and knowledge capture and sharing.
+The program brought together expert trainers and coaches from 18F, the Presidential Innovation Fellows, and the U.S. Digital Service, representing the first-ever such cross-organizational collaboration.
+These trainers worked with agencies to assemble their teams and build up their expertise through a variety of development techniques, including classroom training, hands-on learning (involving real-world acquisitions), and knowledge capture and sharing.

 - Pilot program announced to all agencies via formal memo from the White House’s Office of Management and Budget

 - Over a dozen agencies applied to participate